MicrosoftDocs/appcenter-docs/docs/transition/moving/bulk.md

 Moving apps one by one can be a challenge when you have to do it for many apps.
 The following APIs enable you to move multiple apps at once for your user or organization account.

-Please note: Your apps might use features or functionality that is not available in App Center.
+Note, that your apps might use features or functionality that is not available in App Center.
 Make sure you read about potential [compatibility issues](~/transition/moving/incompatibilities.md).
-Once you've moved an app, only a [subset of HockeyApp APIs](~/transition/api.md) remains functional.
+Once you've moved an app, only a [subset of HockeyApp APIs](~/transition/api.md) will remain functional.
 Make sure you update those unavailable to the new App Center API.
 Also, understand what [data](~/transition/moving/data.md) will be moved for your apps.

 ## Move apps owned by a user account
 Specify a list of app IDs or move all apps of your user account via `POST /api/2/apps/move`.

 Parameters: